 Crack cocaine is derivative of cocaine made by cooking hydrochloride salt with water and baking soda.
 It is also smoked, typically through a pipe.

 Cocaine works by increasing the amount of dopamine, a neurotransmitter that helps control the brain’s reward and pleasure centre.
 A spike in dopamine can create intense feelings of euphoria, energy, and alertness.

-The way a person uses cocaine affects the high that is experienced and the addictive potential of the drug.
+The way a person uses the drug affects the high that is experienced and the addictive potential of it.
 Compared to other popular recreational drugs, the high obtained from cocaine is short-lived.
-Injecting or smoking cocaine produces an immediate 5 to 10-minute high; snorting, a more sustained 15 to 30-minute high.
+Injecting or smoking it produces an immediate 5 to 10-minute high; snorting, a more sustained 15 to 30-minute high.
 As a result, users often binge on cocaine, using the drug repeated within a short amount of time, at increasingly higher doses, to maintain their high.
 Tolerance to the drug builds quickly, and the need for more to experience the same high leads to dependence and addiction.

 Coke, Blow, Snow, Flake, Toot, White, C, Nose Candy, Powder, Bump, Line, Rail, Stash, Aunt Nora, Dust, Bernice, Pearl, Big C, Big Rush, Big Flake.

 Cocaine is most often snorted, injected, inhaled, or smoked, but it can also be taken orally or inserted as a suppository.